Looking after your XL bully

-You’ll need to submit the form to Defra by 30 June 2024 if your dog is older than one on 31 January 2024.
-You’ll need to submit the form to Defra by 31 December 2024 if your dog is younger than one on 31 January 2024.
+You’ll need to submit the form to Defra by 30 June 2024 if your dog was older than one on 31 January 2024.
+You’ll need to submit the form to Defra by 31 December 2024 if your dog was younger than one on 31 January 2024.

-- If your dog is less than one year old on 31 January 2024, they must be neutered and you must return a completed form to Defra by 31 December 2024
+- If your dog was less than one year old on 31 January 2024, they must be neutered and you must return a completed form to Defra by 31 December 2024

-- If your dog is older than one on 31 January 2024, they must be neutered and you must return a completed form to Defra by 30 June 2024
+- If your dog was older than one on 31 January 2024, they must be neutered and you must return a completed form to Defra by 30 June 2024

 Third party public liability insurance cover

-You’ll need to take out third party liability insurance for your dog which protects you if your dog injures another person.
+You need to take out annual third party liability insurance for your dog which protects you if your dog injures another person.
 Dogs Trust provide this through their membership scheme.

-Your dog will also need to wear a muzzle when out in public, including in cars, and be walked on a lead at all times.
+Your dog needs to wear a muzzle when out in public, including in cars, and be walked on a lead at all times.

 Keeping your dog on lead

 Your dog must be kept on a lead in public places and must be held by someone at least 16 years old.
-The law does not say how long your lead needs to be, but your dog must be in control so long leads may be interpreted as breaking the terms of your exemption.
+The law does not say how long your lead needs to be, but your dog must be in control.
+Long leads may be interpreted as breaking the terms of your exemption.

 Breeding XL bully types

-From 31 December 2023, it will be illegal to breed from, sell, abandon and give away an XL bully type.
-If puppies are born after the 31 December, you’ll have to keep the puppies or have a vet put them to sleep.
+It is now illegal to breed from, sell, abandon and give away an XL bully type.
+If puppies were born after the 31 December, you’ll have to keep the puppies or have a vet put them to sleep.